dolittle-entropy/aggregate_merging/doc/article.md

 This article explains how to do that in a consistent, event-sourced manner.

+## Summary (TL;DR)

+By explictly retiring an aggregate-root and storing its state when retiring we can seemlesely assume its responsibilities in another aggregate-root.
+This is done by making the change explicity with events.

 ## The aggregate roots protect the data-invariant

 In a system that uses the aggregate-root -pattern there are entities in our domain that protect the "data-invariant".
 These "aggregate-roots" (sometimes just called aggregates) are the single points of acces.
 All changes to the system happens through them.